 PhD, Columbia University; MA, Peking University; BA, Renmin University

-Lori Yue is has published widely on businesses' collective action strategies, examining how businesses mobilize to organize collective action and how businesses deal with social movement protests in the market.
-Her research covers topics including business and community relationship, elite mobilization, network evolution, and industry self-regulation.
-Her recent research expands to investigate market dynamics and regulation of the emerging new economy.
-Lori has received numerous research awards including the Marshall School’s Dean’s Award for Research Excellence.
-Lori is a consulting editor of the American Journal of Sociology, and has served in the editorial boards of Administrative Science Quarterly and Organization Science.
-She chairs the Research Committee of the Organization and Management Theory (OMT) Division of the Academy of Management.
-Lori is also a popular teacher, and she is a two-time recipient of the Dean's Congratulation for excellence in teaching.
+Qingyuan (Lori) Yue has published widely on businesses' collective action strategies.
+She has studied business and community relationship, elites, networks, social movements, industry self-regulation, and moral market.
+Her recent research investigates platform-based markets and emerging economies like China.
+Lori is an associate editor of Management Science, a consulting editor of the American Journal of Sociology, and has served in the editorial boards of Administrative Science Quarterly and Organization Science.
+She chairs the Research Committee of the Organization and Management Theory Division of the Academy of Management.
+Lori is also a two-time recipient of the Dean's Congratulation for excellence in teaching.

 PhD, MIT; BA, Antioch College

 Warren Bennis is one of the world's leading experts on leadership.
 A lecturer, consultant, and writer, Professor Bennis has been an advisor to four U.S. presidents, including John F. Kennedy and Ronald Reagan.
 He is the author of numerous books, including the classic On Becoming a Leader.
 He chairs the advisory board of the Center for Public Leadership at Harvard University Kennedy's School of Government.
 Professor Bennis is a former Distinguished Research Fellow at Harvard Business School, former president of the University of Cincinnati, as well as the former Provost and Executive Vice-President of SUNY-Buffalo.

 PhD, University of Washington; BA, UC-Berkeley